-Now, based on the excerpt details Melek Taus to being the one who didn't want to bow down to God, however, I see there is a lot more information on this subject.
+Now,when learning about the Peacock Angel, I find some interesting significance towards Michael the Archangel.
 When learning looking up the website "Yeziditruth.org", the legend states how Melek Taus has different manifestations that represents him in someways.
-However, nowadays this website seems to be taken down, but I clue the reader as to the different Avatars of this being.
+However, nowadays this website seems to be taken down, but I'll clue the reader as to the different Avatars of this being.

 One he is called "Murugan" the Peacock Warrior, who would the son of Shiva and Parvati, and the brother of Ganesh.
 He is also called "Skanda" or "Kartikeya" as well.
 Here are soem excerpts from the Wiki: "Kartikeya, also known as Skanda, Kumara, Murugan, Mahasena, Shanmukha and Subrahmanya, is the Hindu god of war.
 He is a son of Parvati and Shiva, brother of Ganesha, and a god whose life story has many versions in Hinduism."